developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ## Overview

 This section discusses installation and configuration of Device Tracker.
 The client app (APK file) can be downloaded from the [Zebra support portal](https://www.zebra.com/us/en/products/software/mobile-computers/device-tracker.html) and Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for deployment to the mobile devices.
-The web portal URL is supplied by Zebra during the cloud setup process, providing administrators the ability to manage users, view licenses and enable check-in/check-out. <br><br>
+The web portal URL is supplied by Zebra during the cloud setup process, providing administrators the ability to manage users, view licenses and enable check-in/check-out.

-**Installation and configuration on the device:**
+<p><b>Installation and configuration on the device:</b></p>

 1. **Install client APK file.** Ensure all permissions are granted.
 2. **Disable battery optimization,** to permit the client app to continue running in the background during doze mode (Android’s power-saving feature triggered when the device is in a prolonged suspended state).